Home/ Blog/ Preventive Care/

 • Asking the same question repeatedly

-• Trouble problem-solving and completing tasks
+• Trouble problem-solving and completing complex tasks

-• Experiencing a lapse in judgement
+• Experiencing a lapse in judgment

 • Becoming withdrawn, irritable or angry